-Learning Teaching & Student Experience Annual Conference 2018, Glasgow
+Learning Teaching & Student Experience Annual Conference 2018 and 2022

-Successfully secured funding to run Creativity and Entrepreneurship project for 100 Transition Year students.
-DICE_TY Academy, brought together 100 Transition Year students from around Donegal for six days over six months to design and prototype a new product, service or experience to enhance the Wild Atlantic Way.
+Successfully secured funding for the last 4 years to run Creativity and Entrepreneurship project for 100 Transition Year students.
+DICE_TY Academy, brought together 100 Transition Year students from around Donegal both on campus and virtually to participate in a different design challenge each year.

 Brand New | Old Quarter